fbpx

 A Brief History of the Wholeness Service

 As we return this year, the Wholeness Service invites everyone, churched and unchurched, to come together and pray.
 At San Gabriel Presbyterian Church, Georgetown, attendees may sit in an open, well-ventilated space, either with a group or alone, as they sing, pray, or simply listen.
 Unique among the worship experiences in its community, the Wholeness Service is also unique in the place, or places it calls home.
-Interdenominational and carefully focused on scripture rather than doctrine, this event has taken place in many area buildings.
+Interdenominational and carefully focused on scripture rather than doctrine, this event may take place in many area buildings.
 To date, First Presbyterian Church, First United Methodist Church, Wellspring, a United Community of Faith, and San Gabriel Presbyterian Church, all of Georgetown, Texas, have hosted the Wholeness Service.
-Many other area churches count themselves as active worship partners.
+In August, 2024, the service ventured outside of the Georgetown city limits for the first time with a Taizé evening prayer service in the beautiful St. Joseph’s Episcopal Church of Salado, Texas.
+Many other area churches count themselves as active worship partners

 Join us for another season

 The Wholeness Service likes to say, “All are welcome, all are embraced.”
 For us, the place may change from season to season, but the mission is the same: pray for each other, pray for the world, and spend a quiet hour with God.
+We can’t wait to see where God leads us next.
 Join the Georgetown Ecumenical Wholeness Service for a peaceful season of candlelight, contemplative prayer.